thymikee/jest-preset-angular/README.md

 }
 ```

+If you choose to overide `globals` in order to point at a specific tsconfig, you will need to add `"__TRANSFORM_HTML__": true` to the `globals` section too, otherwise you will get parse errors on any html templates.

 ### Unexpected token [import|export|other]

 This means, that a file is not transformed through TypeScript compiler, e.g. because it is a JS file with TS syntax, or it is published to npm as uncompiled source files.
 Here's what you can do.